"Still-life with three suspended bodies" by Martin Wilson & Kyu Sang Lee.

 Slightly agreeing with Wilson, and adding that people should be careful of treating artists like cultural gurus, Lee holds a different view.

-He says: “I’ve always believed that art should have a clear function and purpose”.
-He says that the Mark Rothko quote, “my paintings are made in a way so that the sadness in me can meet the sadness in you and we can be less lonely”, sums it best for him.
+He said: “I’ve always believed that art should have a clear function and purpose”.
+He added that the Mark Rothko quote, “my paintings are made in a way so that the sadness in me can meet the sadness in you and we can be less lonely”, sums it best for him.